dotansimha/graphql-code-generator/docs/custom-codegen/write-your-plugin.md

 ## Using the documents

 The second argument of your `plugin` method is an array of GraphQL documents.
-This array contains a list of `{ filePath: string, content: DocumentNode }`.
+This array contains a list of `{ location: string, document: DocumentNode }`.

-The `filePath` field is the path of the file, and `DocumentNode` is an object containing all GraphQL documents that has been found in that file.
+The `location` field is the path of the file, and `DocumentNode` is an object containing all GraphQL documents that has been found in that file.

 You can find the full, typed, [API of `DocumentNode` here](https://github.com/graphql/graphql-js/blob/master/src/language/ast.d.ts#L198-L202)